Keto Electrolytes, Everyday Energy: Build a Better Hydration Stack with Key Minerals

 • Provides a clean taste without heavy added sugars

-Potassium + How it Relates to Which minerals are commonly found in electrolyte powders?
+Potassium + How it Relates to Electrolyte Powders

-Potassium balances the electrical gradient that sodium creates[2][6].
+Potassium balances the electrical gradient that sodium creates (MedlinePlus, 2024; Wikipedia, 2025b).
 That balance keeps your heartbeat regular while easing post-workout twitching.
-From an analysis standpoint, endurance training, heat, or low-carb eating are factors that can drain potassium faster than your daily meals replace it[5][6].
+Endurance training, heat or low-carb eating are factors that can drain potassium faster than daily meals replace it (Verywell Health, 2025; EatingWell, 2025).

-Using potassium citrate lowers the risk of stomach upset and pairs well with magnesium for smoother recovery.
-This background context clears up common misconceptions that only sodium matters when you sweat.
+Using potassium citrate lowers stomach upset risk and pairs well with magnesium for smoother recovery—clearing up the misconception that only sodium matters when you sweat.

 • Offsets high-sodium intake to support healthy blood pressure